 GPT labeled disk support is available on SPARC based systems.
-The following table describes the supported firmware for SPARC platforms.
+The following table lists the supported firmware for SPARC platforms.

 If your SPARC T4, T5, or M5, or Fujitsu M10 system has older firmware, perform the following steps to download the updated firmware from My Oracle Support:

 Sign in to My Oracle Support.